karam-03/OverTheWire-Bandit/Level_00-09/Level_05-06.md

 **Concepts Required:** Finding files based on specific properties.

-**Solution:** the level wants us to find a file that have these properties *1- human readable
+**Solution:** the level wants us to find a file that have these properties *1- human readable*
-2-1033 bytes in size
+*2-1033 bytes in size*
-3- not executable*
+*3- not executable*
 so we should use `find` command that have a lot of options , we should find the appropriate options from the man page and we'll use these options

-*1-the dot ( . ) for tell the tool to look the current directory [inhere]*\n
+*1-the dot ( . ) for tell the tool to look the current directory [inhere]*

-*2- -type to tell the tool to look just for the type that we need [f is suppose to be file]*\n *3- -size to tell the tool to look for the size that we need [c is suppose to be bytes]*\n *4- -executable to tell the tool to look for the executable files [! suppose to be not executable]*\n
+*2- -type to tell the tool to look just for the type that we need [f is suppose to be file]*

+*3- -size to tell the tool to look for the size that we need [c is suppose to be bytes]*

+*4- -executable to tell the tool to look for the executable files [! suppose to be not executable]*

 the final command : `find . -type f -size 1033c ! -executable`